National Disability Insurance Scheme – FAQs & Getting Started

 Automobility partners with the NDIS to help people in wheelchairs live a more independent life.

 The NDIS aims to give people with disabilities access to a range of mainstream, community and government initiatives.
 The NDIA also works with the community to promote awareness about people with disabilities, ensuring they have the same fundamental rights and opportunities as all members of the community.

 The NDIS helps Australians with disability acquired before 65 years to access:

 - Mainstream services and support such as therapists, doctors, public housing and legal aid

 - Community services and support like sports clubs, community groups and libraries

-- Reasonable and necessary funded supports (for things like wheelchair accessible vehicles!)
+- Reasonable and necessary funded supports (including modifications to vehicles for reduced mobility and wheelchair access)

 As an industry leader in Wheelchair Access Vehicle conversions, our customers often ask us for information and advice about seeking reasonable and necessary funding via the Scheme, along with how best to deal with the NDIA.
 So, we thought it might be useful to share some of our most frequently asked questions with you, to help understand how to get started on the NDIS, and what it can mean for you and your needs.

 How will I know if I’m allowed to access and claim via NDIS?